-Drivers hauling sand used for hydraulic fracturing, meaning frack sand, are now eligible to use an hours-of-service exception that extends the workday if their equipment meets specific criteria, according to the The Federal Motor Carrier Safety Administration (FMCSA).
+Drivers hauling sand used for hydraulic fracturing (frack sand) are now eligible to use an hours-of-service (HOS) exception that extends the workday if their equipment meets specific criteria, according to the The Federal Motor Carrier Safety Administration (FMCSA).

 Criteria for Consideration:

-- FMCSA has indicated that motor carriers will need to “assess their equipment and driver training” in order to determine if the exception can be used.
+- FMCSA said that motor carriers will need to “assess their equipment and driver training” in order to determine if the exception can be used.

 - The vehicle must be specifically constructed for use at oil and gas well sites (and no other use); and

 - The driver must be trained extensively in the operation of the complex equipment, in addition to driving the vehicle.

 Examples of equipment that typically qualifies for the exception include heavy-coil vehicles, missile trailers, nitrogen pumps, wire-line trucks, sand storage trailers, cement pumps, frack pumps, blenders, hydration pumps, and separators.

 The pneumatic trailers used must be modified to transport frack sand as follows:

 - Removal and replacement of aluminum fittings with steel fittings;

 - Installation of hoses for offloading of frack sand;